serverless/serverless/docs/providers/aws/guide/deploying.md

 * Zip files of your Functions' code are uploaded to your Code S3 Bucket.
 * Any IAM Roles, Functions, Events and Resources are added to the AWS CloudFormation template.
 * The CloudFormation Stack is updated with the new CloudFormation template.
+* Each deployment publishes a new version for each function in your service.

 ### Tips